 If a landline is used, scammers have been known to keep the line open when you hang up.
 They then fake the dialling tone and call process, before resuming the scam.
 However, this is impossible with mobile phone calls.

-You also do not know when the call from HMRC will arrive, so effectively will have to answer all calls from withheld numbers for the foreseeable future until you’re sure your eligibility has been confirmed.
+You also don’t know when the call from HMRC will arrive, so effectively will have to answer all calls from withheld numbers for the foreseeable future until you’re sure your eligibility has been confirmed.

-It’s an understatement to say that we live in unusual times, and contacting people in this way is an unusual measure for HMRC to take.
+It’s an understatement to say that we’ve been through unusual times recently, and contacting people in this way is an unusual measure for HMRC to take.